laurinius/MSFSTrafficService/README.md

 Simplified check that returns `true` when ready and a SimConnect connection could be established, `false` otherwise.

 ### GET /traffic
-Returns a list of simulator traffic.
+Returns an array of simulator traffic.
+Returns an empty array in error cases (e.g. if traffic could not be retreived via SimConnect).
 ```json
 [
   {